Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Results and Discussion

 Additionally, we explored embedding the feature maps into a three-dimensional space.
 However, this analysis revealed similar characteristics to those observed in the two-dimensional embeddings.

-\subsection{Attribution Map}
+\subsection{Attribution map}

 To understand how input features contribute to model predictions, we generated attribution maps for each type of signal using the integrated gradients method.
-For this analysis, a single signal was randomly selected from the test set, and 10 distinct noise samples were added to create 10 different input samples.
+For this analysis, a single signal was randomly selected from the test set, and ten distinct noise samples were added to create ten different input samples.
 Attribution maps were produced for each input sample, and their average was computed to discern universal characteristics of the attribution.

 Figures~\ref{fig:ig_bbh}, \ref{fig:ig_nsbh}, and \ref{fig:ig_bns} present the attribution maps for a BBH, NSBH, and BNS signal, respectively, as identified by the 1D and 2D models.
 Each signal had a fixed network SNR of 20, and the attribution maps for both models were normalized to a [0, 1] range.
-Additionally, for the 2D model, we plotted the sum of attributions across the frequency band for each time bin.
+The bottom plots in Figs.~\ref{fig:ig_bbh}, \ref{fig:ig_nsbh}, and \ref{fig:ig_bns} show the values of integrated gradients summed over all frequencies for each time bin for 1D and 2D model, respectively.
+The values are normalized to a maximum integrated gradients of one for each model.

-For the BBH signal, the 1D model highlights significant contributions from data around the coalescence time.
-In contrast, the 2D model’s attribution map indicates focus on the entire inspiral phase.
-The time-axis projection of the 2D map reveals the largest contributions at coalescence, mirroring the 1D model, but also shows a gradual increase in contribution from the inspiral phase.
+In Fig.~\ref{fig:ig_bbh}, the 1D model shows significant contributions from data at the coalescence time of the BBH signal.
+In contrast, the 2D model’s attribution map indicates that the 2D model focuses on the entire inspiral signal.
+Both the 1D and 2D models exhibit similar characteristics when integrated-gradients values are temporally aggregated, however, the 2D model sees data at more broader time frame than the 1D model.

-As for the NSBH signal, the 1D model exhibits multiple peaks in the integrated gradients values before the coalescence, with the peak values progressively increasing.
-Since the model not only detects the signal but also classifies it into three classes, the data prior to the time of coalescence seems to be more significant than the data at the time of coalescence for determining that the signal is NSBH, not BBH.